 There have been three rounds of the grant scheme so far, with a total of just over £11,800 being allocated.
 Funding has helped deliver specific projects, including support to Trossachs Search and Rescue to provide equipment for volunteers across the Strathard area (£1216) and helping establish and promote the Wee Trossachs Library (£406).
 Earlier this year, funding was awarded for a series of monthly afternoon tea events to be held over the coming autumn and winter (£800)

 In addition, the scheme has provided early commitment to much larger projects – the Trust hopes that these awards will demonstrate local commitment and help bring in more funding from other sources.
-Examples include upgrading the current expensive and ineffective heating system in St Mary’s Church (£1,500), and a contribution to renovation of Strathard Playparks, all of which are in need of upgrading (£1,500).
+Examples include upgrading the current expensive and ineffective heating system in St Mary’s Church (£1,500), which has recently been completed, and a contribution to renovation of Strathard Playparks, all of which are in need of upgrading (£1,500).

 The fund is also supporting the Aberfoyle Community Life Plan being developed by Strathard Community Council.
 When complete and combined with existing plans for Kinlochard and Stronachlacher, the Aberfoyle plan will agree a vision for the area and inform the Community Council’s responses and input to proposed developments (£1,500).